antoniodegou/wordupp/README/TXT/user_experience.md

 ### Color Scheme

-The design tries to assert itself as a strong-edge electric bubble gum, basically a huge contrast with strong colours, where it has three different accent colours that complement it.
+The design tries to assert itself as a strong-edge electric bubble gum, a massive contrast with solid colours, with three different accent colours that complement it.
-The background is soft to complement the strong black-and-white contrast of the text.
+The background is soft to complement the black-and-white solid contrast of the text.

 <img src="../IMG/design/design-01.jpg" width="80%">